robincamille/nanogenmo2016/README.md

 **To do:** Book excerpt formatting; maybe add more pre-written blurbs

 ## Synopsis
 You, the protagonist, half-remember a book you read long ago and want to read again — but you can't remember the title.
 You visit each of the 216 library branches in New York City looking for it.
-At each library, you find a book that looks familiar and you read a page.
+At each library, you find a book that looks familiar and you read a page...
 Is this the book you've been trying to find?

 ## Data
 - NYPL, BPL, and QPL branch names and addresses (compiled from [NYC Open Data](https://nycopendata.socrata.com))
 - Project GITenberg text files ([main project page](https://gitenberg.org/); [data source](https://github.com/gitenberg-dev/giten_site/tree/master/assets))

 Notes:
 - I don't think I'll write a script that crawls the NYPL/BPL/QPL catalogs, and they don't have APIs (as far as I know).
 So the books the protagonist reads are random texts from Project Gutenberg that may not necessarily be found in the actual library branches.
-(Even though that would be way cooler.)
+(Even though that would be waaay cooler.)
 - NYPL: New York Public Library, serving Manhattan, the Bronx, and Staten Island.
 BPL: Brooklyn Public Library.
 QPL: Queens Public Library.
 - Project Gutenberg texts are in the public domain.
 As with any historical collection, there are historical attitudes and language choices that aren't so hot today.
-Let's hope you, the protagonist, choose wisely...
+Let's hope the protagonist chooses wisely...

 ## Sample excerpt